Canvas Peel Series: A Layered Space

 I am obsessed with space: lighting, design, furniture, artwork, color, aroma, sound.

 The works are by means of the Canvas Peel, an innovative photographic technique.
-This is a truly unique invention created by me.
+This is a truly unique invention I created.
 Translucent photographs are grouped together to create large sculptures.
 I transform the gallery into an extraordinary interactive living space.

 People often ask how this process was found.
 I began a journey to free the photograph from the mat and frame.
 It felt trapped.
 It felt stuck.
 Untouchable.
 Plus, it no longer challenged me.
 My goal was to set the photograph free and bring it to the 3rd dimension.
 Through many years of exploration, the Canvas Peel emerged.